danexrc/Streamdeck-Profiles/README.md

   <h2>Support!</h2>
   <p>If you like any of these profiles then please consider giving the repository a star!</p>

   <p>If you would like to donate at all then you can do so below!
-Donations are not expected whatsoever but are greatly appreciaate if you feel inclined to do so :)</p>
+Donations are not expected whatsoever but are greatly appreciated if you feel inclined to do so :)</p>

   <a href="https://github.com/sponsors/0xdane"><img src="https://img.shields.io/badge/sponsor-30363D?style=for-the-badge&logo=GitHub-Sponsors&logoColor=#white" /><a>
   <a href="https://paypal.me/daaane"><img src="https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white" /><a>